 5 min read · Cost

-Dry rot repair cost in Roseville is shaped by 1990s–2000s tract stock and predictable failure patterns.
-The variable is extent; the scope above is what's behind the rot.
+Dry rot repair cost in Roseville is shaped almost entirely by the city's 1990s-through-2000s tract stock and its predictable failure patterns.
+The pricing variable is extent, not mystery — the scope is what's hiding behind the rot once we open the wall.
+Because subdivisions here repeat the same details, we can often anticipate where the damage runs before we start.

 The main cost drivers in Roseville